nawalpro/hospital-api/README.md

 #### ⚙️ for use App

+1. Create  and set .env from  folder's clientHospital/ and api/

-1. Initialisation of a package.json
+2. Initialisation of a package.json

         cd clientHospital or cd apiHospital
         npm install
+        npm start